 Bowen Island Municipality has a special relationship with the Islands Trust that is set out in its Letters Patent and the Islands Trust Act.
 Bowen Island Municipality must have regard for the preserve and protect Object of the Trust when adopting a bylaw or issuing a permit or license, must submit its Official Community Plan (OCP) bylaws for approval and refer non-OCP bylaws that include a reference to a matter included in the Islands Trust Policy Statement.
 The Islands Trust and Bowen Island Municipality also have a Protocol Agreement that describes the principles and processes that underpin our positive relationship.

 An overview of the services offered by Islands Trust is available in a PowerPoint presentation given to Bowen Island Municipal Council on March 14, 2019.

 Property owners on Bowen Island pay property taxes towards the Islands Trust which are collected by Bowen Island Municipality as part of their annual requisition.
 The amount of taxes collected on behalf of Islands Trust is based on the Islands Trust Act and Trust Council’s Municipal Tax Requisition Calculation Policy.

 Bowen Island taxpayers contribute to the work of Trust Council and the Islands Trust Conservancy.
 Bowen Island does not contribute to the operation or planning work of local trust committees.
-For the fiscal 2019/20 year, Bowen Island Municipality’s contribution to Islands Trust increased 12%.
-Most local trust areas had similar increases in their federation-wide levies.
+For the fiscal 2020/21 year, Bowen Island Municipality’s contribution to Islands Trust decreased 8.1%, while there was an average 0% general property tax increase for property owners in local trust areas.

 For more background on the Bowen Island requisition, please read the following briefings produced in 2019: Part 1